-- 1) Remove cuvettes, probes, power cord, and other supplies. - 2) Photocopy the decontamination form at the end of this manual. - 3) Clean and decontaminate the analyzer according to your institutional guidelines and fill out the decontamination form.
-Failure to fill out form and include with the analyzer will result in a decontamination fee. - 4) Place the analyzer in a large, clean plastic bag and fold the open end under the analyzer. - 5) Make sure the bottom insert is fully seated in the bottom of the box with the cutouts facing up.
+- 1) Remove any cuvettes and probes from inside the analyzer.
+Failure to do so may cause damage during shipping. - 2) Remove the power cord, USB cord, and any other supplies.
+These do not need to be included with the analyzer unless requested by Sienco. - 3) Photocopy the decontamination form at the end of this manual. - 4) Clean and decontaminate the analyzer according to your institutional guidelines and fill out the decontamination form.
+Failure to fill out form and include with the analyzer will result in a decontamination fee. - 5) Place the analyzer in a large, clean plastic bag and fold the open end under the analyzer. - 6) Make sure the bottom insert is fully seated in the bottom of the box with the cutouts facing up.
 Place the analyzer in the bottom of the box with the feet aligned in the cutouts.

-- 6) Place the back insert behind the analyzer so the cutout is on the bottom and facing the analyzer. - Place the side inserts on either side of the analyzer so they are up against the back insert.
+Place the side inserts on either side of the analyzer so they are up against the back insert.